automuteus/automuteus/README.md

 ### Required

-- `DISCORD_BOT_TOKEN`: The Bot Token used by the bot to authenticate with Discord.
+- `GALACTUS_ADDR`: Address at which Galactus is accessible.
+Typically something like `http://localhost:5858` (or see docker-compose.yml)
 - `REDIS_ADDR`: The host and port at which your Redis database instance is accessible.
 Ex: `192.168.1.42:6379`
 - `POSTGRES_ADDR`: Address (host:port) at which Postgres is accessible.
 Used by automuteus to store game statistics.
 - `POSTGRES_USER`: Username for authentication with Postgres.
 - `POSTGRES_PASS`: Password for authentication with Postgres.
-- `GALACTUS_ADDR`: Address at which Galactus is accessible.
-Typically something like `http://localhost:5858` (or see docker-compose.yml)

 ### Optional

-- `WORKER_BOT_TOKENS`: A comma-separated list of extra tokens to be used for mute/deafen.
-(Sent to Galactus, and stored in Redis after first start-up)
 - `EMOJI_GUILD_ID`: If your bot is a member of multiple guilds, this ID can be used to specify the single guild that it should use for emojis (no need to add the emojis to ALL servers).
 - `HOST`: The **externally-accessible URL** for Galactus.
 For example, `http://test.com:8123`.
   This is used to provide the linking URI to the capture, via the Direct Message the bot sends you when typing `.au new`.
   **You must specify `http://` or `https://` accordingly, and specify the port if non-8123.
 For example, `https://your-app.herokuapp.com:443`**
 - `LOCALE_PATH`: Path to localization files.
+Defaults to ./locales
 - `LOG_PATH`: Filesystem path for log files.
 Defaults to `./`
 - `CAPTURE_TIMEOUT`: How many seconds of no capture events received before the Bot will terminate the associated game/connection.
 Defaults to 36000 seconds.
 - `REDIS_PASS`: Your Redis database password, if necessary.
 - `AUTOMUTEUS_LISTENING`: What the bot displays it is "Listening to" in the online presence message.
 Recommend putting your custom command prefix here
 - `AUTOMUTEUS_GLOBAL_PREFIX`: A universal default for the bot's command prefix.
 The bot will respond to **both** this prefix, and any guild-specific prefixes set in settings.

-### HIGHLY advanced.
-Probably don't ever touch these!

-- `NUM_SHARDS`: Num shards provided to the Discord API.
-- `SHARD_ID`: Shard ID used to identify with the Discord API.
-Needs to be strictly less than `NUM_SHARDS`

 ## Galactus